Boating Safety Tips

 Every time you take your boat and/or personal watercraft out on the water is a new experience.
 No matter how many trips you have under your belt, it is best to freshen up on boat safety before each voyage.
 Be sure you and your passengers follow these safe boating tips and practices to help promote an incident-free return from each outing.

 Before Setting Out on Your Boat

-Ensure that your boat is operating properly before heading out onto the water.
+Ensure that your boat and/or personal watercraft is operating properly before heading out onto the water.
 Follow this pre-departure checklist to help you avoid any potential problems.

 - Share your float plan with a friend or relative.
 Be sure to include your destination and expected time of return.

 - Check fuel levels and add as necessary.

 - Check your engine.
 For in-board engines, open the hatch to look for fuel or fluid (oil, coolant, etc.) leakage or excess water in the bilge, or the lowest section inside of a boat.
 For outboard engines, check the fuel system for leaks or heavy gas odor.
 Excessive fuel vapors from either engine type can be a sign of a serious problem.

 - Ensure all lights are functioning and in place.

 - Check for any electrical issues such as loose, disconnected or corroded conductors.

 - Test radio/communications devices.